 Then the dew-drop is depicted as being indifferent to its new mansion (which is the crimson rose), and this is another conceit.
 This particular conceit receives emphasis when the idea of the indifference of the dew-drop to the rose is repeated in the following line of the next stanzas: “How it the purple flower does slight”.

 Another conceit follows when the poet says that the dew-drop keeps gazing back upon the skies, shinning with a mournful light.
-Perhaps the most striking metaphysical conceit in this poem occurs in the line: “Like its own tear,” which means that the dew-drop seems to be a tear which has been shed by itself.
+Perhaps the most striking metaphysical conceit in ‘On a Drop of Dew’ occurs in the line: “Like its own tear,” which means that the dew-drop seems to be a tear which has been shed by itself.

 The human soul is called “a dew-drop”; it is also called “a ray of the clear fountain of eternal day”, a phrase in which two metaphors are interwoven.
 Then the pleasures and temptations of this world are described through the metaphor of “sweet leaves and blossoms green”.
 Next, the soul is imagined as being “wound in a coy figure”.
 Finally, the soul is compared to “Manna’s sacred dew”.

 Another feature of the poem is the constant alternation between heaven and earth, between “here” and “there”.
 A dozen times the sense passes from here up to there, and a dozen times from there back to here.
 It is as if Marvell had taken a hint from Shakespeare’s famous lines describing a poet at work:

 The poet’s eyes, in a fine frenzy rolling,

 Doth glance from heaven to earth, from earth to heaven.